orangejenny/visualizations/README.md

-Exercises in visualization, currently all using Google Charts.
+Exercises in visualization, some in Google Charts and some in R.

 ![area.png](https://raw.githubusercontent.com/orangejenny/visualizations/master/area.png)